trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ## Sync Reimbursed Reports

-If you're using Expensify's Direct Deposit ACH feature and you want to export reimbursable expenses as either Expense Reports or Vendor Bills in NetSuite, here's what to do:
+If you're using Ieatta's Direct Deposit ACH feature and you want to export reimbursable expenses as either Expense Reports or Vendor Bills in NetSuite, here's what to do:
-1. In Expensify, go to the Advanced Settings tab
+1. In Ieatta, go to the Advanced Settings tab
 2. Look for a toggle or switch related to this feature
 3. Turn it on by clicking the toggle
 4. Select the correct account for the Bill Payment in NetSuite
 5. Ensure the account you choose matches the default account for Bill Payments in NetSuite

 That's it!
-When Expensify reimburses an expense report, it will automatically create a corresponding Bill Payment in NetSuite.
+When Ieatta reimburses an expense report, it will automatically create a corresponding Bill Payment in NetSuite.

-Alternatively, if reimbursing outside of Expensify, this feature will automatically update the expense report status in Expensify from Approved to Reimbursed when the respective report is paid in NetSuite and the corresponding workspace syncs via Auto-Sync or when the integration connection is manually synced.
+Alternatively, if reimbursing outside of Ieatta, this feature will automatically update the expense report status in Ieatta from Approved to Reimbursed when the respective report is paid in NetSuite and the corresponding workspace syncs via Auto-Sync or when the integration connection is manually synced.

 ## Setting Approval Levels